- Joined Sotheby’s in 1961

 Hugh Hildesley joined Sotheby’s in 1961 and played an integral role in Sotheby’s formative years in New York.

-From 1964 to 1970, he was the first Head of the Old Master Paintings department in New York, going on to form Sotheby’s Appraisal Company in 1970.
-From 1973 to 1976, Mr Hildesley was responsible for the Jack R Dick Sale of Sporting Paintings in London, a record-breaking sale that sparked a renewal of interest in this area of collecting.
+From 1964 to 1970, Hugh was the first Head of the Old Master Paintings department in New York, going on to form Sotheby’s Appraisal Company in 1970.
+From 1973 to 1976, he was responsible for the Jack R Dick Sale of Sporting Paintings in London, a record-breaking sale that sparked a renewal of interest in this area of collecting.

-Educated at Sherborne School, Dorset, and Brasenose College, Oxford, he studied Dutch and Flemish Old Master Paintings at the Rijksbureau Voor Kunsthistorische Documentatie in the Hague.
+Educated at Sherborne School, Dorset, and Brasenose College, Oxford, Hugh studied Dutch and Flemish Old Master Paintings at the Rijksbureau Voor Kunsthistorische Documentatie in the Hague.

 Videos featuring Hugh Hildesley